richard-sebos/sebostechnology/_pre_posts/ssh_auth_keys.md

 # Mastering SSH Key-Based Authentication: Secure Passwordless Login for Linux and Windows

 When it comes to managing remote servers, **SSH (Secure Shell)** is the go-to tool for secure, encrypted communication.
-But relying on passwords for SSH login?
-That’s so last decade.
+But relying on passwords for SSH login, allows for:
+   1. Credential Stuffing
+   2. Phishing Attacks
+   3. Keylogging / Malware
+   4. Man-in-the-Middle (MitM) Attacks
+   5. Password Reuse Attacks
+   6. Online Dictionary Attacks

 If you want a **stronger, safer, and more convenient** way to access your servers, **SSH key-based authentication** is the answer.
 In this guide, we’ll walk you through setting up SSH keys for **passwordless login** on **Linux** and **Windows** (using PuTTY), plus a few extra tips to level up your security.